Boston University School of Law

 Less-often debated, institutional rules play a vital jurisdiction role in complementing national and international legal norms.
 The 2012 ICC Arbitration Rules provide an intriguing study of how administrative decisions dovetail into jurisdictional rulings of the arbitral tribunal, both of which would normally remain subject to an ultimate scrutiny by national courts.

-Challenging Arbitral Jurisdiction: The Role of Institutional Rules,
+Challenging Arbitral Jurisdiction: The Role of Institutional Rules

-Available at: http://scholarship.law.bu.edu/faculty_scholarship/11
+Available at: https://scholarship.law.bu.edu/faculty_scholarship/11